Vietnam.vn - Nền tảng quảng bá Việt Nam

 “In challenging and unpredictable times, cooperation is the only sure way to shape a world that is stable, fair and resilient to future changes,” he affirmed.

-Professor Klaus Schwab, founder and Executive Chairman of the WEF, stated: "We must rebuild trust - trust in our future, trust in our ability to overcome challenges, and most importantly trust in each other."
+Professor Klaus Schwab, founder and Executive Chairman of WEF, stated: "We must rebuild trust - trust in our future, trust in our ability to overcome challenges, and most importantly, trust in each other."
 He also emphasized that this trust must be demonstrated in real action.

 Previously, the International Monetary Fund (IMF) published an assessment stating that the development of AI technology could affect nearly 40% of jobs worldwide, changing the global economy and potentially deepening inequality between countries and workers within countries.

-Themed “Rebuilding Trust,” the five-day conference focuses on four key priorities, including strengthening cooperation in an increasingly fragmented world, promoting economic growth and jobs in the new era, measures to make AI a driving force for economic growth as well as social development, and establishing long-term strategies on climate change and energy security.
+With the theme "Rebuilding Trust", this 5-day conference focuses on 4 main priorities, including strengthening cooperation in an increasingly fragmented world, promoting economic growth and jobs in the new era, measures to make AI a driving force for economic growth as well as social development, and establishing long-term strategies on climate change and energy security.

 This year's WEF Annual Meeting was attended by nearly 3,000 political, economic and social leaders from more than 120 countries.
 The leaders participated in more than 450 sessions and discussions to promote dialogue across many fields.